Wondering about the Buenos Aires shopping scene? Considering what souvenirs to take home? This guide will help.

 ARGENTINA TRIP ESSENTIALS

 - Check out the huge range of day tours throughout Argentina on GetYourGuide or Viator.
-There’s something for everyone.
+I love a good food tour in particular!

 - Keep those bottles of wine you’ll be buying safe in these wine bags.